Brian1226/Priority-Queue/README.md

 13. **Delete Task:** Clicking on "Delete Task" will delete the selected task from the note.
 14. **Copy Task:** Clicking on "Copy Task" will create a duplicate of the selected task.
 15. **Clear All Tasks:** Clicking on "Clear All Tasks" will delete all tasks within the respective note.
+16. **Back to Notes:** Clicking on "Back to Notes" will redirect from task page to the notes page (Home).

 ## Image